KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 #### Screen is all white or blank

 Improperly installed screen, follow the manufacturer instructions on how to physically connect the screen and install the proper drivers.

+### Touch not working on debian Bullseye

+Some dsi screens have issues where touch doesn't work with debian bullseye, the current fix (at least until upstream is fixed) consist in editing `/boot/config.txt` and changing:

+`dtoverlay=vc4-kms-v3d`

+to:

+`dtoverlay=vc4-fkms-v3d`

+and reboot.
+That should make the touch work, if your screen is rotated 180 degrees, then you may need to adjust [the touch rotation](Hardware.md) as described in the Hardware page.